 The leaning lateral raise is performed by leaning forward at the hips, holding a weight in one hand, and lifting the weight out to the side.

-The opposite arm is placed on a bench or other support to maintain stability.
-This exercise engages the core muscles and provides a unique challenge to the lateral deltoids.
+The opposite arm is placed on a bench or supports to maintain stability.
+This exercise engages the core muscles and uniquely challenges the lateral deltoids.

 On the other hand, the Lateral raise is performed while standing upright, holding a weight in each hand or in one hand.